Paul Watson (musician)

 Paul Taylor "Watty" Watson (March 16, 1952 – November 20, 2024) was an American cornetist, guitarist, trumpet player, singer, composer, and songwriter who lived in Richmond, Virginia.

 Life and career

 Watson was born in Monkey's Eyebrow, Kentucky on March 16, 1952.
-He is best known for his work with The Orthotonics, FSK, Sparklehorse, and Patrick Phelan.
+He is best known for his work with Orthotonics, FSK, Sparklehorse, and Patrick Phelan.

 From 2007 onward he worked frequently in New York and Europe with the band And The Wiremen, and his principal collaborator in that band, composer Lynn Wright.
 With Wright, he also worked regularly with the New York-based choreographer Rachel Cohen, and a wide range of improvisors and songwriters, including Pere Ubu's Tony Maimone, poet Pete Simonelli, violinist Simon Goff, singer Little Annie and her music director Paul Wallfisch, and experimental German vocalist Christiane Hommelsheim.

 In 2014, he released a solo record My Secret Effect.

 Watson lived in Richmond, Virginia, where he died from complications of Parkinson's disease on November 20, 2024, at the age of 72.